kitnato/neverquest/source/data/manual.md

 ### Quests

 Quests are similar to achievements in that they have a set of requirements and track progress based on your progress and circumstances.
-They are unlocked once the journal [relic](#usable-relics) is acquired, and when having acquired a certain [skill](#skills).
+They are unlocked once the journal [relic](#usable-relics) is acquired, and when having trained a certain [skill](#skills).

 Once a quest's requirements are achieved, the quest can be completed by choosing a permanent bonus to either [health](#health), [stamina](#stamina) or [total damage](#total-damage) that persists through retirement and while the journal is carried.